 On the mainland, Machalilla National Park includes some gorgeous stretches of coastline.
 About twenty-five minutes north of Puerto Lopez is an absolutely stunning beach some say is the most beautiful in all of Ecuador.
 Once you arrive, it doesn’t take long to see why.

-Los Frailes is a half-moon of pale sand enclosed by rocky, golden cliffs that feels like your own slice of paradise.
+Los Frailes is a half-moon of pale sand enclosed by rocky, golden cliffs, and it feels like your own slice of paradise.
 When I visited, it was practically deserted, and the recent rains had resulted in a lush green landscape.
 While the hills are usually drier and browner than my photos, it’s still one of the prettiest places in southwestern Ecuador.
 The clear blue water, glistening sand, and impressive cliffs more than make up for any lack of greenery.

 There are a few hiking trails around Los Frailes, including a short path up to a mirador, or lookout point, located at the top of the northern ridge.
 At the time, I thought it the most beautiful landscape I’d ever seen, and even after all my subsequent travels it still ranks solidly in the top ten.